opencast/opencast.github.io/_posts/2018-10-30-opencast4-5-released.md

 ---
-title: Opencast 4.4 has been released
+title: Opencast 4.5 has been released
-date: 2018-05-31
+date: 2018-10-30
-description: Opencast 4.4 is the fourth maintenance release for Opencast 4.0.
+description: Opencast 4.5 is the fifth maintenance release for Opencast 4.0.
 Opencast 4.0 focuses on end user ease-of-use to make the day-to-day lives of Adopters easier.
 This release has an updated asset management core enabling centralized property storage, as well as many user interface tweaks and performance improvements.
 category: release
 tags: [release, streaming, wowza, asset manager]
 ---